brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Returns*: `&$S$[k]`

-[#]{.pnum} Implementations are encouraged to return the same object whenever the same variant of these functions is called with the same argument.
+[#]{.pnum} *Recommended Practice*: Implementations are encouraged to return the same object whenever the same variant of these functions is called with the same argument.

 ```cpp
 template<ranges::input_range R>